giselatome/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Gisela Tomé Lourido is a <a href="https://ahc.leeds.ac.uk/languages/staff/1196/dr-gisela-tome-lourido" target="_blank"> Lecturer in Sociophonetics in the Linguistics and Phonetics department at the University of Leeds</a>.
-Her research interests are in accent variation in speech perception and production in bilingual and monolingual populations.
-She has mainly worked on Galician and English.
+Her research interests are in accent variation, bias and inequalities in bilingual and monolingual populations.

 She co-leads the <a href="https://www.latl.leeds.ac.uk/" target="_blank"> Language@Leeds</a> <a href="https://www.latl.leeds.ac.uk/embracing-linguistic-diversity/" target="_blank"> 'Embracing Linguistic Diversity' satellite</a>, a working group developing a series of initiatives to celebrate linguistic diversity and minimise language-based prejudices and disadvantages, starting from our University context.

-She welcomes PhD applications on the role of accent variation in speech processing in L1 and L2 listeners, Galician speech production and perception and accent bias training (L1 & L2 speakers and listeners).
+She welcomes PhD applications on accent bias and inequalities, the role of accent variation in speech processing in L1 and L2 listeners, and Galician speech production and perception.